 Makenzie: That’s okay!
-I was just curious like general range.
+I was just curious like a general range.

 Spjork: Yeah.
 I want to say that she is probably like 60.
 I think in my head she is like 54 still.

 Spjork: I guess, I’m not sure.
-I love you grandma!
+Love you grandma!

 Makenzie: And where does your drag name come from?
 Is it original or did you get it off of something?

-Makenzie: And there are lots of terms for types and styles of drag from drag queen to drag king, to glamour queen, male impersonator, comedy queen, bearded queen, queer artists, bio queen, camp queen, among others.
-Are there typical labels that you would use to characterize your drag?
+Makenzie: There are lots of terms for types and styles of drag from drag queen to drag king, to glamour queen, male impersonator, comedy queen, bearded queen, queer artists, bio queen, camp queen, among others.
+Are there particular labels that you would use to characterize your drag?

-Spjork: I mean for me it comes it’s just like me being, at least lately, it is just me and like, hey, I made this.
-This fabric told me how to make this outfit kind of thing, I hope that makes sense.
+Spjork: I mean for me it comes- it’s just like me being, at least lately, it is just me and like, hey, -I made this and this fabric told me how to make this outfit kind of thing, I hope that makes sense.
 But like what other people have described me as, I have definitely heard comedy queen.
-I recently someone said that they like my nonbinary aspect of things and I really like that because I never was intentionally trying to do that kind of thing.
-I also really like the club kid movement it’s been like my whole tea so I really like to just push what something an outfit can be I guess, but also give it a little bit of me that is still cute.
+I recently loved someone said that they like my nonbinary aspect of things and I really like that because I never was intentionally trying to do that kind of thing.
+I also really like the club kid movement.
+It’s been like my whole tea, so I really like to just push what something- what an outfit can be I guess, but also give it a little bit of me that is still cute.
 So I guess I don’t really know what categories I fit.
 I know I’m funny!

-Spjork: Yeah!
-I’m the hardest working bedroom queen.
+Spjork: I’m the hardest working bedroom queen in Iowa.
 That is what I like to describe myself as.

 Makenzie: *laughs* That’s awesome.
 What kind of drag- sorry.